casper-network/docs-archive/dapp/how-tos/writing-contracts.md

 So a Deploy consists of two atomic computations, `--payment` and `--session`, meaning that the payment code entirely happens and it gets submitted to the blockchain or it doesn't happen and its effects are reverted.
 So payment code runs out of gas, all that was done gets reverted and doesn't get committed to the chain.

-Q: great do I pay for this failure
+Payment (e.g. transaction failure)

-So if it fails, the gas that it is given to run on the outset is considered like a loan, no money was given.
+So if a deploy fails, the gas that it is given to run on the outset is considered like a loan, no money was given.
 If it fails to complete, we take the loan amount out of the accounts main purse.

-You have the option to pay in a different way if it is within those limits.
+(There is potential for providing options to pay in a different way if a deploy is within the standard limits, however this documention covers standard deployments.)

 Funds are taken from the [main purse](...) for the computation, if the account didn't have enough CLX in the main purse to cover that loan, the account doesn't do any computation at all, it fails as a pre-condition failure.